gary600/bfchip/README.md

 These operations are packed into the microinstruction word, which is output by each state in the main FSM.

 The FSM has 33 states in total.
 Its overall logical strucure is as follows.
-I've also included the alphabetic names used to refer to each instruction within the source code.
-(here, "instruction" refers to the byte in program memory at the program counter, and "cell" refers to the byte in data memory at the cursor)
+I've also included the alphabetic names used to refer to each instruction within the source code. (here, "instruction" refers to the byte in program memory at the program counter, and "cell" refers to the byte in data memory at the cursor)

 - Fetch/decode: Fetch instruction, increment `pc`, then:
-  - if the instruction is one of the recognized instructions, switch to that instructions's stage
+  - if the instruction is one of the recognized instructions, go to that instructions's stage
   - otherwise, return to Fetch/decode
 - Inc (`+`): Fetch cell, load cell into `acc`, store `acc+1` into cell, return